 Tragically, two young sisters drowning in their backyard pool at Kingston in Brisbane’s south.
 According to reports, the girls were found in the pool by their five-year-old sister with paramedics quickly called to the scene.
 The girls’ parents pulled the duo from the water and performed CPR until emergency crews arrived.
 While the pool area where the girls were found is fully fenced, it is feared the girls either climbed over the fence or opened the pool gate.

-How to ensure you’re families safety in and around your pool area
+How to ensure you’re families safety in and around your pool area to prevent pool drownings.

 - When a child is missing, always check the pool or spa first